Equidistribution of numerical semigroup gaps modulo $m$: Introduction

 \subsection{Organization}

 This paper is organized as follows.
-In Section~\ref{sec:prelims}, we present preliminary results about evenly distributed multisets, multiset congruence modulo $m$, and connections to congruences of associated generating functions modulo $(x^m-1)\Z[x]$.
+In Section~\ref{sec:prelims}, we present preliminary results about equidistributed multisets, multiset congruence modulo $m$, and connections to congruences of associated generating functions modulo $(x^m-1)\Z[x]$.
 In Section~\ref{sec:numerical-semigroups}, we briefly describe numerical semigroups.
-Since the set of gaps of a numerical semigroup is finite, we can apply results from Section \ref{sec:prelims} to find a criterion in terms of an Ap\'ery set of $S$ to determine if the set of gaps of $S$ is evenly distributed modulo $m$.
+Since the set of gaps of a numerical semigroup is finite, we can apply results from Section \ref{sec:prelims} to find a criterion in terms of an Ap\'ery set of $S$ to determine if the set of gaps of $S$ is equidistributed modulo $m$.

 In Section~\ref{sec:nonzero-apery-arithmetic}, we consider the case where $S$ has an Ap\'ery set for which the nonzero terms form an arithmetic sequence.
-We completely determine when the set of gaps of $S$ is evenly distributed modulo $m$ in Theorem~\ref{thm:main-result}.
-In Section~\ref{sec:special-cases}, we determine the numerical semigroups $S$ which have an element $0\ne a\in S$ for which $\Ap(S;a)\setminus\{0\}$ is an arithmetic sequence.
-We find that $S$ is either generated by two elements or by a generalized arithmetic sequence of length $a$.
-We conclude by applying Theorem~\ref{thm:main-result} to these families to get explicit results for when their sets of gaps are evenly distributed modulo $m$.
+We completely determine when the set of gaps of $S$ is equidistributed modulo $m$ in Theorem~\ref{thm:main-result}.
+In Section~\ref{sec:special-cases}, we determine the numerical semigroups $S$ which have a nonzero $a\in S$ for which $\Ap(S;a)\setminus\{0\}$ is an arithmetic sequence.
+We find that $S$ is in the family of numerical semigroups as described above.
+We conclude the paper by applying Theorem~\ref{thm:main-result} to this family to get explicit results for when the set of gaps of a numerical semigroup in this family is equidistributed modulo $m$.